For adults wanting to improve home safety

 For architects and builders

 What goes in to a home assessment?

 Founded in 2016, Home Field Advantage, PLLC, provides home accessibility assessments to promote aging in place.
 We work with homeowners to modify their current home and help with planning for future requirements promote safety and function in their home.
 HFA consults with builders and architects regarding your remodel and renovation plans to prolong the utility of your renovation.
-We also provide assessments for employers to promote accessibility for employees with mobility issues and customers.
+We also provide assessments for employers to promote accessibility for employees and customers with mobility issues.

 As a licensed Occupational Therapist, Dr. Blackington uses her 8+ years of professional experience in acute care and acute rehabilitation to provide a comprehensive assessment of your home and recommendations for modifications.